NakiaSymone/soc-incident-investigation-lab/incident-02-dns-troubleshooting.md

 - No immediate remediation required
 - Continue monitoring DNS resolution if user-reported issues occur
 - Verify DNS settings if future connectivity issues arise

+## Evidence Reference
+Supporting screenshots and raw command outputs are stored in the `/screenshots` and `/logs` directories for validation and audit purposes.